Rural broadband: what are the options?

 In Ashby de la Launde, Lincolnshire, for example, wi-fi has provided up to 70Mb broadband speeds and the Broadband for Rural North (B4RN) fibre project has bought 1Gb speeds to several villages in rural Lancashire.

-For a more detailed look at five of the UK's superfast villages and how they did it see this full guide.
+For a look at five more of the UK's superfast villages and how they did it see this full guide.